 Any structure, such as a storage shed or detached garage, less than 1,000 square feet in size that is not attached to a residence and does not have electricity only requires a $4.00 Township Permit.

-Effective February 6, 2018 we will be contracting with Erb Inspections, Inc. for Building Codes Enforcement.
+Effective February 6, 2018 we have contracted with Erb Inspections, Inc. for Building Codes Enforcement.
 Code Inspections Inc. has cancelled their contract with the township.